striezel/gimli/apps/gimli/readme.md

 Tests how much images look like each other.

 options:
   -? | --help      - Shows this help message.
   -v | --version   - Shows version information.
+  --hash=ALGORITHM - Sets the image hashing algorithm to ALGORITHM.
+                     Allowed values for the algorithm are:
+                         avg: Uses average hashing.
+                         diff: Uses horizontal difference hashing.
+                         minmax: Uses minimum-maximum hashing.
+                         vdiff: Uses vertical difference hashing.
+                     If no algorithm is set explicitly, then the program behaves as if --hash=diff is specified.
   FILE             - Sets the file name of an image to compare.
                      This option has to occur at least two times, because one needs at least two images for a comparison.
 ```

 A possible output for three hypothetical image files `/home/user/foo.jpg`,